Kcheung42/Test-Driven-Development/README.md

 ### TODO

   * ~~Don't save black items for request~~
-  * Code smells: POST test is too long
+  * ~~Code smells: POST test is too long~~
-  * Display multiple items in the table
+  * ~~Display multiple items in the table~~
+  * Adjust models so that items are associated with different lists
-  * Support more than one list
+  * Add Unique URLs for each list
+  * Add new URL for creating a new list via POST
+  * Add URLs for adding new items to a list via POST